 The principle of least privilege is the practice of limiting access to the minimal level that will allow normal functioning.
 Applied to employees, the principle of least privilege translates to giving people the lowest level of user rights that they can have and still do their jobs.

-Forward Filter rules (located at Config > Network > Advanced tab > Filter Rules) apply to, and are useful for, blocking traffic going through the Untangle server.
+Filter rules (located at Config > Network > Filter Rules) apply to, and are useful for, blocking traffic going through the Untangle server.
 They also apply to bypassed traffic.
-The Firewall doesn't see bypassed traffic.
-This means if you want to block anything that's bypassed you should use the Forward Filter Rule.
-Since IPsec traffic is often bypassed, a forward filter rule would be ideal for restricting access to certain resources to specified IPsec traffic.
+The Firewall application doesn't see bypassed traffic.
+This means if you want to block anything that's bypassed you should use the Filter Rule.
+Since IPsec traffic is often bypassed, a filter rule would be ideal for restricting access to certain resources to specified IPsec traffic.